jesi-rgb/jesirgb.com/src/posts/web_type-essentials.md

 ## final thoughts

-these are some of the modern features that designers and developers have at hand when using type. there are a ton more that i may have skipped, and surely there are features being created and developed as you read this. make sure to dive deep into your typography of choice to get as much as you can out of it.
+these are some of the modern features that designers and developers have at hand when using type. there are a ton more available, and surely there are features being created and developed as you read this. make sure to dive deep into your typeface of choice to get as much as you can out of it.

 ### happy typesetting!